Yay. Here is a free due diligence checklist template!

 If you are a growth stage company, things are very different.
 Raising $40m is a big deal.
 Your VC does not want to throw caution to the wind, right?
 At this point you would have a CFO and some monkeys (MBA interns) to throw at pulling everything together and responding to all the requests, so the load is better for you too, although painful.

-Between angel and growth there is a sliding scale of sorts.
+Between angel and growth, there is a sliding scale of sorts.
 At series-A, you are expected to be wearing big boy pants, so will need to have a far higher level of preparedness.
 At series-B, you will certainly be expected to be able to run a clean, effective process.

 So if you are angel/seed stage, don’t stress too much.
-Yes, there will still be a number of docs to be provided, but you should have them mainly to hand if you are organised (e.g. staff contracts, your legal docs etc).
+Yes, there will still be a number of docs to be provided, but you should have them mainly to hand if you are organized (e.g. staff contracts, your legal docs etc).

 How long does due diligence take?

 I hate this answer, but ‘it depends.’
 Your min max to signing docs is 2 to 6 weeks.
 The more prepared you are, the faster it will be and the more control you have on the process on your end.
 Understand you can’t control the VC end nor the lawyers.
-The lawyers will be drafting the definitive docs which takes time.
+The lawyers will be drafting the definitive docs which take time.